Using vector layers

 As in the previous one, this tool has three functions.

-① Simplify: Selected lines lose control points, causing the figure to be simplified.
-Displaying the menu we can adjust the details of the simplification by activating and deactivating "Smooth the corner" which, as its name indicates, smoothes the corners and "Process full line", on the other hand, applies the effects to the entire line and In addition, if we have this option active, it allows us to access a new function "Convert curve" that helps us to give other shapes to the line already drawn.
+Simplify: Selected lines lose control points, causing the figure to be simplified.
+By displaying the menu we can adjust the details of the simplification by activating and deactivating "Smooth the corner" which, as its name indicates, gives a smoothing to the corners and "Process entire line", on the other hand, applies the effects to the entire line and In addition, if we have this option active it allows us to access a new "Convert curve" function that helps us give other shapes to the line already drawn.

-② Connect lines: This setting must be enabled, otherwise it will not be possible to connect the lines.
-Also, we can specify the distance between the lines that it can detect.
+Connect lines: This setting must be activated, otherwise it will not be possible to connect the lines.
+Additionally, we can specify the distance between the lines that it can detect.

 Example 1: To connect two separate lines we have to raise the percentage of the "Connect line" bar. as seen in the GIF below.

 Example 2: To connect two nearby lines we have to lower the percentage of the "Connect line" bar.
-Thus we reduce the number of lines by grouping them to have a faster handling with the "Object" tool that we will see later.
+Thus we reduce the number of lines by grouping them for faster handling with the "Object" tool that we will see later.

 ► Modify line width

 Increases and decreases the thickness of the line.
-Each of these settings has a percentage bar with which we can measure the amount of change in the lines.
+Each of these adjustments has a percentage bar with which we can measure the amount of change in the lines.

-Increases or decreases the width of the line by the given length of the line outline.
-With this setting the tip of the line can be rounded.
+Increases or decreases the width of the line based on the given length of the line outline.
+With this adjustment the tip of the line can be rounded.

 • SCALE WIDTH

-Increases or decreases the width of the line by the given length of the line outline.
+Increases or decreases the width of the line based on the given length of the line outline.
 With this setting the tip of the line cannot be rounded.

 • REPAIR WIDTH